- How progress is measured (points or amount spent)

 Lifetime

 Customer progress never resets.
-Customers move through VIP tiers based on their total activity over time, and once they reach a tier, they keep it permanently.
+Customers move through VIP tiers based on their total activity over time.
+Once they reach a tier, they keep it permanently.
 Best for:- Rewarding long-term loyalty

 - Letting customers progress at their own pace